droonga/droonga.org/tutorial/plugin-development/index.md

 CollectorPlugin
 : used to control internal message collection.

-In this tutorial, we focus on InputAdapterPlugin at first.
+In this tutorial, we focus on AdapterPlugin at first.
 This is the most "basic" plugin, so it will help you to understand the overview of Droonga plugin development.
-Then, we focus on OutputAdapterPlugin, HandlerPlugin, DistributorPlugin and CollectorPlugin in this order.
+Then, we focus on HandlerPlugin, DistributorPlugin and CollectorPlugin in this order.
 Following this tutorial, you will learn how to write these plugins.
 This will be the first step to create plugins fit with your own requirements.

 ## How to develop plugins?
 How to operate requests and responses?

- 1. [Modify requests and responses][input-output]
+ 1. [Modify requests and responses][adapter]
  2. Process requests (under construction)
  3. [Distribute requests and collect responses][distribute-collect]

   [tutorial]: ../
   [overview]: ../../overview/
-  [input-output]: ./input-output/
+  [adapter]: ./adapter/
   [distribute-collect]: ./distribute-collect/